MERA-Evaluation/MERA_CODE/datasets/code_correctness/README.md

 Metrics for aggregated evaluation of responses:

-- `Accuracy`: Accuracy is the proportion of correct model predictions among the total number of cases processed.
+- `Exact Match`: Measures the proportion of model predictions which exactly match with the reference among the total number of cases processed.